Length 6 km (3.7 miles), terrain flat

 Best Berlin Running Routes: Overview

 Historic Berlin Mitte

 Kurfürstendamm, heart of West Berlin

 Ode to Berlin: my long-running love affair with this great city

-For other running routes, see Route List.
+For other running routes, see the Route List.
 And if you're interested in an essay on what makes Berlin so special, take a look at this Ode to Berlin, written in the transition days after the Wall came down.

 NOTE: I ran this route on one of the hottest days of the year.
 My face was burning from sweat.
 The things I do to get good new running routes!

 Prenzlauer Berg is definitely Berlin's hippest neighborhood.
 Rents are going up and it's gentrifying, but it's still the home of a lot of weirdly creative folks, with their weirdly creative cafés, bars and shops.
 If you haven't been there yet, here's your chance to get to know this interesting piece of real estate, found in the northeast of the city center.

 NOTE: see the Destinations Tips page for tips about spending your free time in this great town!

 The heart of the neighborhood is the busy corner of Schönhauser Allee and Eberswalder Straße, with the Eberswalder Straße U-Bahn (the U2 line) station.
 The main nightlife is centered around this corner.
 The U-Bahn runs above-ground here, giving Schönhauser Allee a unique character.